M-E-C-20/PB-Motors/README.md

 - I copied the css for the backgound image on the home page from the Whiskey Drop project.
 - I copied the html snippet for the contact form from [MDBootstrap.com](https://mdbootstrap.com/snippets/jquery/temp/2746217?action=prism_export).
 I changed one of the icons, made the input fields required, and used my own text decorations.
 - I also took note of [Pep Boys](https://www.pepboys.com/), [AA](https://www.theaa.ie/aa-membership.aspx?gclid=Cj0KCQiAhZT9BRDmARIsAN2E-J196kNgel1r2a3OZ1FP-m1-zD2rYuhpq-vEXjsWwIMJGivOowi3RFYaAm_ZEALw_wcB) and [JohnMcCarthy Recovery](https://www.johnmccarthyrecovery.com/services).
+- I would like to thank the Slack community as a general source of information and for people willing to lend a hand.
+- I would also like to thank my mentor Rohit Sharma for their valuable insight.
+  Finally I would like to thank my partner and children for their understanding and support during a tough time.